conlanheslop/prog-2-assignment-2/README.md

 # Basketball Association
- GUI Update for Assignment 1 | Basketball Association
+GUI Update for a console Basketball Manager application